HammerSport-Marketing/hugo-template-w-netlifly-cms/README.md

 Victor Hugo setup to use [PostCSS](http://postcss.org/) and [Babel](https://babeljs.io/) for CSS and JavaScript compiling/transpiling.

+Netifly CMS to add an easy to configure & use interface for making live content changes to the website.

 This project is released under the [MIT license](LICENSE).
 Please make sure you understand its implications and guarantees.

 ## Usage